grapestone5321/robond-deep_learning/writeup.md

 ### Skip connections
 One effect of convolutions or encoding in general is you narrow down the scope by looking closely at some picture and lose the bigger as a result.
 So even if we were to decode the output of the encoder back to the original image size, some information has been lost.

-Skip connection are a way of retraining the information easily.
+Skip connections are a way of retraining the information easily.
 The way skip conection work is by connectiog the output of one layer to a non-ajacent layer.
 The output of the pooling layer from the encoders combine with the current layers output using the element-wise addition operation.
 The result is bent into the next layer.
 These skip connections allow the network to use information from multiple resolutions.
 As a result, the network is able to make more precise segmentation decisions.

 ### Model
 My FCN architecture is built.